-How Does Summer School Affect Your Financial Aid Status?
+How Summer Classes Affect Financial Aid in the Fall

 College students decide to take summer classes for many different reasons.
 There might be an internship experience involved.
 Some might have failed a particular course and need to retake it in order to obtain a passing grade.
 Others might have a difficult time keeping up with coursework during the traditional college year, and find it is easier to fill in with a few classes during the summer.
 It might help lower the cost of attending a full-time college by taking some of the required classes at a local community college.
 And some are trying to get ahead on their classes so they can graduate earlier than expected.